 Caterpillar (CAT) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the construction equipment company had gained 4.56% over the past month, outpacing the Industrial Products sector's gain of 1.8% and the S&P 500's gain of 0.72% in that time.
+Heading into today, shares of the construction equipment company had lost 5.5% over the past month, lagging the Industrial Products sector's loss of 1.34% and the S&P 500's loss of 1.22% in that time.

 CAT will be looking to display strength as it nears its next earnings release, which is expected to be October 23, 2019.
-In that report, analysts expect CAT to post earnings of $2.89 per share.
-This would mark year-over-year growth of 1.05%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $13.53 billion, up 0.16% from the year-ago period.
+The company is expected to report EPS of $2.89, up 1.05% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $13.53 billion, up 0.16% from the year-ago period.

-Any recent changes to analyst estimates for CAT should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for CAT.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.45% lower within the past month.
-CAT is holding a Zacks Rank of #4 (Sell) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.45% lower.
+CAT is currently a Zacks Rank #4 (Sell).

 The Manufacturing - Construction and Mining industry is part of the Industrial Products sector.
-This industry currently has a Zacks Industry Rank of 179, which puts it in the bottom 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.